siberoloji/siberoloji.github.io/content/en/blog/engineering/programming/algorithms/2024-10-01-divide-and-conquer-method-in-computer-algorithms-a-comprehensive-guide.md

-In this blog post, we will explore the divide-and-conquer method in detail, how it works, its advantages, common applications, and examples of algorithms that rely on this strategy.
+In this article, we will explore the divide-and-conquer method in detail, how it works, its advantages, common applications, and examples of algorithms that rely on this strategy.